-Hiring a foreign national in Armenia requires following a structured process — from employer registration to labor market testing and permit issuance.
+Hiring a foreign national in Armenia requires following a structured work permit process — from employer registration to labor market testing and permit issuance.
 Below is a complete overview of how it works.

 Step 1 — Employer Registration